-- The Medical Assisting graduate will be able to apply the fundamental knowledge base acquired in medical assisting courses to safely, efficiently, and accurately perform clinical and administrative compentencies. - The Medical Assisting student will use knowledge gained in interrelationship and social science courses to assist him/her in being able to communicate with patients and other members of their healthcare team with sensitivity to cultural, legal and ethical implications. - The Medical Assisting student will integrate knowledge gained in medical assisting courses to prepare for and assist with medical emergencies. - The Medical Assisting student will use technology skills, including computer hardware and software, in the performance of clinical and administrative competencies.
+- The Medical Assisting graduate will be able to apply the fundamental knowledge base acquired in medical assisting courses to safely, efficiently, and accurately perform clinical and administrative competencies. - The Medical Assisting student will use knowledge gained in interrelationship and social science courses to assist him/her in being able to communicate with patients and other members of their healthcare team with sensitivity to cultural, legal and ethical implications. - The Medical Assisting student will integrate knowledge gained in medical assisting courses to prepare for and assist with medical emergencies.